The MusicFest Venues

 MusicFest Ice Bar Slopeside Grill On Ice

 One of the most popular restaurants in Steamboat Springs, Slopeside Grill is one of the newest MusicFest venues.
-The family friendly, ski-in affair at the base of Mount Werner will host an ice bar outdoors and daily concerts for hungry festival-goers.
-Ski up and grab lunch and a drink with tunes and some of the best views.
-The annual Washers and Cornhole tourney for charity are located adjacent to these slopeside tunes.
+Ski up and grab lunch and a drink and take in some of the best views.
+The annual Washers and Cornhole tourney for charity are located adjacent to this slopeside spot.

-The MusicFest Village (site of the NEW MusicFest General Store)
+The MusicFest Basecamp (site of the MusicFest General Store)

-The Steamboat Resort’s major overhaul brought a brand new mountain base area, which during The MusicFest is transformed into The MusicFest Village.
-Gather in this open-air space to hangout, peruse the pop-up trailers (including the newest version of The MusicFest General Store), grab a drink, and of course enjoy live music at the Outdoor Stage.
-It will also be the site of the washer and cornhole tournaments (near the Slopeside Ice Bar), plus chicken drop bingo, which will raise funds for the local 4-H club.
+Steamboat Resort’s major overhaul brought a brand new mountain base area, which during The MusicFest is transformed into The MusicFest Basecamp.
+Gather in this open-air space to hangout, peruse the pop-up trailers (including the newest version of The MusicFest General Store), grab a drink, play some chicken drop bingo (which raises funds for the local 4-H Club) and of course enjoy live music at the Outdoor Stage.